anirudhsatish22/cs124/docs/design.md

 ## Lab 3 Design:

 To incorporate the added functionality of priority for tasks, we needed to make some substantial changes to our design.
-These were.
+These were:
-1. Adding a dropdown at the top of the application to allow the user to choose by what metric they want to sort by
+1. Adding a dropdown at the top of the application to allow the user to choose what metric they want to sort by.
 2. Adding a dropdown by the input field, to allow the user to add the priority of the task they add to the list.
-However, users who do not care about priority can continue to use the app with no hiccups, as the default priority of 1 is applied to all the entered items
+However, users who do not care about priority can continue to use the app with no hiccups, as the default priority of 1 is applied to all the entered items.
-3. A dropdown for each task in the list, indicating the current task, allowing for editing/changing functionality of priorities.
+3. A dropdown for each task in the list, indicating the current priority, allowing for editing/changing functionality of priorities.
-4. To add the dropdown for each list item, we incorporate a one dimensional gridbox for each list item, which are inserted into the two dimensional gridbox that holds all the contents of the list, and the buttons and input fields
+4. To add the dropdown for each list item, we incorporate a one dimensional gridbox for each list item, which is inserted into the two dimensional gridbox that holds all the contents of the list, and the buttons and input fields.

 Throughout this design, we maintain our design philosophy of greying out all buttons that cannot be used.
 Therefore, when there are no items to be filtered, the filter button remains greyed out, and similarly when there is nothing to add, the priority button by the input field remains greyed out.

 ### 1. Dropdown at the top:
 The dropdown at the top provides three features to the user.
-We allow the user to filter by Name, Priority, or Created Date.
+We allow the user to filter by Name, Priority, or Date Created .
 The pictures for the flow of performing a sorting task are below.

 #### Filter Button at the beginning of the task: